srhinow/contao-notification_center-mailjet/README.md

 # contao-notification_center-mailjet
-Adds mailjet gateway to notification center for contao
+Add mailjet gateway to notification center for contao